SysKitTeam/docs-spdockit/spdockit-spo/office-365-groups-and-onedrive/office-365-management-wizard.md

    - Remove owner/s from all groups
 2. In next step define the __Target__ for your action.
 By default that is the entire tenant.
 If you have more than one tenant connected, there is a dropdown where you can choose which one you want.
 3. In the __Principal Selection__ step populate the people picker with the users of interest.
+Along the classic way of adding each user individually, clicking on the __Import from File__ button you can add, as much users, as you want.
+We support both .csv and .txt files.
+The users can be separated by a tab, semicolon, comma or a space.
 In the __Group Selection__ subsection select the criteria used to match Office Groups and Teams
    - You can pick specific groups from a dropdown
    - Match teams and groups by the name that contains